- Healthy V-8 power

 Properly equipped, the Tundra can tow up to 10,200 pounds or haul up to 1,730 pounds in the bed.

 The Tundra rides well and has reasonably responsive steering.
 Off-road ability is above average on the TRD Pro thanks to a boulder-swallowing suspension with Fox shocks.
 The Tundra isn’t rated to tow as much as some competitors, but its 10,000-pound-plus capability is good enough for most uses and the V-8 makes a willing hauling partner.
 An unusually large turning radius is a letdown, however.

 The Tundra’s trucky looks outside are paired with a spacious but dated interior with low-buck plastics even on costly versions.
-Touchscreen infotainment screens that wash out in bright light.
-Smartphone compatibility is added for 2020, but features are on the sparse side.
-Prices are reasonable compared to some rivals and the Tundra has a decent resale value.
+The Tundra's base 7.0-inch infotainment screen can wash out in bright light, we've found.
+Apple CarPlay and Android Auto compatibility was added for 2020, but the Tundra's features are on the sparse side compared to myriad options on domestic automakers' trucks.
+The Tundra costs about $35,000 to start, and its prices are reasonable compared to some rivals.
+The Tundra also has a decent resale value.